binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 #### Wi-Fi Protected Set-up (WPS)

 This leads to a little increase in effort to establish a wireless connection.
-Those who are provided access should also be recorded as having access, discussed below in the [Transient Devices](#physical-costs-and-trade-offs-transient-devices) section.
+Those who are provided with access should also be recorded as having access, discussed below in the [Transient Devices](#physical-costs-and-trade-offs-transient-devices) section.

 #### WPA2 and WPA

-There are costs of upgrading if you have to change your APs, though it's unlikely because there has been WPA2 support even in consumer grade APs for quite a few years now.
+There are costs of upgrading if you have to change your APs, though it is unlikely because there has been WPA2 support even in consumer grade APs for quite a few years now.

 ### Transient Devices {#physical-costs-and-trade-offs-transient-devices}

-There may be a little more work in recording for whom access has been granted or removed.
+There may be a little more work in recording who has been granted access or been removed.
 Consider the fact that having better visibility to who has access to the network is worth the extra overhead.
-The fact that you can remove access for staff members, ex-staff members, and guests, while maintaining access visibility, can be quite empowering and make it easier to track down unwanted visitors.
+The fact that you can remove access for staff members, ex-staff members, and guests, while maintaining access visibility, can be quite empowering and makes it easier to track down unwanted visitors.

 ### Lack of Visibility

 #### Cameras, Sensors and Alarms

-I have found CCTV systems using ZoneMinder an excellent cost-effective physical surveillance tool kit, with many options to configure to suit what ever scenario will work best for you.
-There will be some setup time, and you may have to pay for physical cameras if you do not already have them, as well as computer hardware and video capture cards.
+I have found CCTV systems using ZoneMinder, an excellent cost-effective physical surveillance tool kit, with many options to configure and to suit what ever scenario will work best for you.
+There will be some set-up time, and you may have to pay for physical cameras if you do not already have them, as well as computer hardware and video capture cards.
 The cameras can be expensive if you require high resolution images.
 Video capture cards and the other hardware is inexpensive.
 Lighting can be an issue as well.
-In dark areas, you may have to use infrared lighting around the cameras (often included in the camera), although movement sensors that switch flood lights on can also be an option in dark areas.
+In dark areas, you may have to use infra-red lighting around the cameras (often included in the camera), although movement sensors that switch flood lights on, can also be an option in dark areas.